-The IDCODE instruction is automatically loaded when the TAP Controller state machine is reset either by the use of the TRST\N signal or by the application of a 1 on TMS for five or more cycles of TCK as per the IEEE Std 1149.1 specification.
+The IDCODE instruction is automatically loaded when the TAP Controller state machine is reset either by the use of the TRST_N signal or by the application of a 1 on TMS for five or more cycles of TCK as per the IEEE Std 1149.1 specification.
 The least significant bit of this value must be 1.
 Therefore, if a device has a IDCODE register, it will shift out a 1 on the first shift if it is brought directly to the SHIFT-DR TAP Controller state after the TAP Controller is reset.
-The board- level tester can then examine this bit and determine if the device contains a DEVICE\ID register (the first bit is a 1), or if the device only contains a BYPASS register (the first bit is 0).
+The board- level tester can then examine this bit and determine if the device contains a DEVICE_ID register (the first bit is a 1), or if the device only contains a BYPASS register (the first bit is 0).

 However, even if the device contains an IDCODE register, it must also contain a BYPASS register.
 The only difference is that the BYPASS register will not be the default register selected during the TAP Controller reset.
-When the IDCODE instruction is active and the TAP Controller is in the Shift-DR state, the 32-bit value that will be shifted out of the deviceID register is 0x00375067 for Revision A or B, 0x20375067 for Revision C.
+When the IDCODE instruction is active and the TAP Controller is in the Shift-DR state, the 32-bit value that will be shifted out of the deviceID register is 0x00378067 for Revision A, 0x10378067 for Revision B or C.

 Bit(s) Mnemonic Description R/W Reset 0 reserved reserved 0x1 R 1 11:1 Manuf_ID Manufacturer Identity (11 bits) IDT 0x033 R 0x033 27:12 Part_number Part Number (16 bits) This field identifies the part number of the processor derivative.
-For the CPS-1432, this value is 0x375.
+For the CPS-1616, this value is 0x0378.
 R Impl.
 Dep.
 31:28 Version Version (4 bits) This field identifies the version number of the processor derivative.
-For the CPS-1432, this value is 0x0 for Revision A or B, 0x2 for Revision C R Impl.
+For the CPS-1616, this value is 0x0 for Revision A, 0x2 for Revision B or C R Impl.
 Dep.